alechenninger/inkwell/notes/event_loop.md

 There is nothing to stop a script from being coded such that the state change is immediate and impacts other event listeners.
 I think the best we can do is make it easy to manage state that changes in the event queue.

+Currently Observable listeners are fired synchronously.
+We may need both: synchronous to handle state that is a function of other state–we do not want artifacts of eventual consistency that would happen if the dependent state changed only in later tasks.
+I wrote the below about grouped state changes before I realized how Observable already worked today.

 #### Grouped state changes